mark-durbin-ucf/git-novice/_episodes/09-conflict.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons would make for interesting tides, if the planet had oceans
-But the Mummy will appreciate the lack of humidity
+The lack of humidity is good for my hair
 <<<<<<< HEAD
-We added a different line in the other copy
+This is a line added to the owner's copy
 =======
-This line added to Wolfman's copy
+This line added to collaborator's copy
 >>>>>>> dabb4c8c450e8475aee9b14b4383acc99f42af1d
 ~~~
 {: .output}